 Sigrid Karner-Ruehl is an Italian and English major, enrolled in the Teacher Program at the University of Graz, Austria, one of Montclair State’s partner institutions.
 As part of her program she has completed several internships in teaching Italian and English as foreign languages in Austria and has worked as a tutor for Italian language and literature.
 Sigrid will be the Academic Leader for residential students and teaching assistant for the class.

 Montclair High School student intern: Lara Funderburk

-Lara Funderburk, a Montclair High School student of Italian, completed an internship with the Inserra Chair in Spring 2019 after attending the Summer Italian Intensive Course in 2018.
-Lara’s internship project was aimed at collecting data from the first two editions of the summer course (2017 and 2018) and, in particular, focused on the pedagogical value and impact of the course on students’ subsequent choice to study Italian in their last year of high school and/or after their high school diploma.
+Lara Funderburk, a Montclair High School student of Italian, completed an internship with the Inserra Chair in Spring 2019 after attending the Summer Italian Intensive Program in 2018.
+Lara’s internship project was aimed at collecting data from the first two editions of the summer program (2017 and 2018) and, in particular, focused on the pedagogical value and impact of the program on students’ subsequent choice to study Italian in their last year of high school and/or after their high school diploma.

 - $10,000 NJIHC (New Jersey Italian Heritage Commission)